extropium/leaflet_ionic/sql-for-data-science-1-master/week-2/README.md

 - `GROUP BY`
 - `HAVING`

-Using these statements we can aggregate dat
+Using these statements we can aggregate data by a particular value, e.g. grouping shoes by shoe size.

+When simply aggregating total number of